rich-iannone/DiagrammeR/README.md

 #### Graphviz Substitution

-Inspired by Razor and Markdown footnotes, substitution allows for mixing in R expressions into a Graphviz graph specification without sacrificing readability.
+Inspired by Razor and the footnote URLs from Markdown, substitution allows for mixing in R expressions into a Graphviz graph specification without sacrificing readability.
 In the simple example of specifying a single node, the following substitution syntax would be used:

 ```
 digraph {